Written by

 The Mountain Wilderness Association

-To support the Mountain Wilderness association it’s just here, thank you!
+To support the Mountain Wilderness Association, it's just here, thank you!

 To follow the association: the website, the Instagram account.

-The Club Outdoor Alpin Association
+The Alpine Outdoor Club Association

-Supported by partners like Adidas TERREX and labeled "IMPACT 2024" by the National Sports Agency, the Club Outdoor Alpin is engaged in a long-term approach.
-The association also uses cultural supports to convey its message, such as the documentary film "Les Sommets Libres", which highlights the impact of this initiative on the lives of young members.
-Through these actions, the club seeks not only to improve the physical condition of participants but also to enhance their self-confidence and sense of belonging to the community.
+Supported by partners like Adidas TERREX and labeled 'IMPACT 2024' by the National Sports Agency, the Alpine Outdoor Club is committed to a long-term approach.
+The association also uses cultural media to spread its message, such as the documentary film 'The Free Summits', which highlights the impact of this initiative on the lives of young members.
+Through these actions, the club seeks not only to improve the physical condition of participants but also to enhance their self-confidence and their sense of belonging to the community.

 To follow the association: the Instagram account.